odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 Install wkhtmltopdf
 -------------------

-wkhtmltopdf is a library to render HTML into PDF, it is used to create the PDF reports. wkhtmltopdf is not installed through pip and must be installed manually in version 0.12.5 for it to support headers and footers.
+wkhtmltopdf is a library to render HTML into PDF.
+Odoo uses it to create PDF reports. wkhtmltopdf is not installed through pip and must be installed manually in version 0.12.5 to support headers and footers.

 .. code-block:: console